Innovation in Bioscience and Medicine (C7117)

 15 credits, Level 6

-The purpose of this module is to provide you with an overview of how research in the Life Sciences can lead to innovation in society, and the factors that shape, boost or inhibit such innovation.
+Gain an overview of how research in the Life Sciences can lead to innovation that addresses social needs.
+Explore the factors that shape, boost or inhibit these innovations.

 50%: Coursework (Essay)